Rasel1435/MasterCourse-IT/README.md

 # Demographics of Best CS Scientist

 ## Problem Statement
-This project aims to gather information on the best 1000 Computer Science researchers from <a href="https://research.com/scientists-rankings/best-scientists" target="_blank">this website</a>.</br>
+This project aims to gather information on the best 1000 Computer Science researchers from [this website](https://research.com/scientists-rankings/best-scientists)</br>
 Later, we utilized the scraped data to understand the following demographics and correlations using Tableau</br>Dashboard:

 1. A bar chart of countries with average publications.